codeceptjs/examples/README.md

 ## Playwright

-Use `codecept.conf.ts` to run tests with Playwright:
+Use `codecept.conf.js` to run tests with Playwright:

 ```
 npx codeceptjs run --steps